 - User unknown : The type of error generated when a delivery is sent to an invalid email address.

 - Invalid domain : The type of error generated when a delivery is sent to an email address whose domain is wrong or no longer exists.

-- Unreachable : The type of error encountered in the message delivery string.
-For example, SMTP relay incident, domain temporarily unreachable, etc.
+- Unreachable : The type of error encountered in the message delivery string, such as domain temporarily unreachable.

 - Account disabled : The type of error generated when a delivery is sent to an email address that no longer exists.

 - Mailbox full : The type of error generated when the recipient's inbox is full.
 There are five attempts to deliver the message before this error is generated.